Skip to main content

 • Step and Column: Step and column are the contractual increases for LUSD staff.
 Those increase the district’s expenses by about $1 million each year.

 • STRS and PERS: STRS and PERS are employer contributions to the two employee retirement programs, the State Teachers’ Retirement System and the Public Employees’ Retirement System.
-STRS has leveled in recent years, but PERS continues to increase.

 • Statutory Benefits: Statutory benefits, excluding STRS and PERS, include State Unemployment Insurance, Workers' Compensation, and Social Security.
 The Certificated percent is lower primarily due to the absence of Social Security.